Tihusphere-Studios/Origins-Minecraft-Overpowered-add-on/README.md

 7. Play your server

-## DragonBorn
+## Hybrid
-Descendants of the Ender Dragon, Blaze, and Phantom, brothers and sisters of Enderians, Phantoms, and Blazeborns, these creatures are dragon-like and very powerful.
+They are a mix of the Ender Dragon, Blaze, Endermen, and Phantoms, brothers and sisters of Enderians, Phantoms, and Blazeborns, these creatures are dragon-like and very powerful.

 ### Impact: 3